-- Firstly, the amazing Strokkur Geyser represents a particularly powerful fountain geyser.
-Furthermore, the geological wonder formed in a geothermal area that remains remote and sparsely populated.
+- Firstly, the truly amazing Strokkur Geyser represents a particularly powerful example of a fountain geyser.
+Furthermore, the geological wonder formed in a geothermal area that remains quite remote and sparsely populated.

-- In addition, the feature represents a beautiful and extremely regular geyser.
-As an understandable result, it remains one of the most famous marvels of its kind within the region in which it formed.
+- In addition, the incredible feature represents a beautiful and also extremely regular geyser.
+As an understandable result, the site remains one of the most famous marvels of its kind within the region in which it formed.

-- Further, this marvel of geology continually erupts with a steady frequency.
-That’s because eruptions occur with quiet periods ranging from 4-8 minutes.
+- Further, this marvel of geology continually erupts with a surprisingly steady frequency.
+That’s because eruptions occur with quiet periods ranging from between 4-8 minutes.
 In addition, variations in the schedule rarely occur.

-- This truly lovely geyser also remains one of the few known geysers to erupt with a regular frequency.
-Another well-known example of this dependability, named Old Faithful, formed in the United States.
+- In addition, this truly lovely geyser also remains one of the few known geysers to erupt with a regular frequency.
+Another well-known example of this dependability, named Old Faithful, which formed in the United States.

-- Finally, this remarkable dependability has, quite understandably, made the site a leading tourist attraction in the region.
+- Finally, this remarkable dependability has, quite understandably, made Strokkur Geyser a leading tourist attraction in the region.
 However, this fact naturally complicates efforts to preserve the site in its natural state.

 Strokkur Geyser Physical Description

-First of all, the routine eruptions of Strokkur Geyser attain an average height ranging between 49.2-65.6 ft (15-20 m).
-Yet exceptional occurrences occasionally attain a height of as much as an incredible 131 ft (40 m).
+First of all, the routine eruptions of Strokkur Geyser attain an impressive average height ranging between 49.2-65.6 ft (15-20 m).
+Nevertheless, exceptional occurrences at the site occasionally attain a height of as much as an incredible 131 ft (40 m).

-Further, the wondrous site also comprises part of the equally amazing Haukadalur Valley area.
+Further, the wondrous Strokkur Geyser also comprises part of the equally amazing Haukadalur Valley area.
 There, numerous other fabulous geothermal features also exist.
 These marvels include fumaroles, mud pools, and other geysers that continue to be located around it.

 Strokkur Geyser Location and History

-Further, the area this true wonder of Nature formed in now constitutes the country of Iceland.
-This truly fantastic area sits beside the equally picturesque Hvita River, located in the southwest portion of the country.
+Further, the area that this true wonder of Nature formed in now constitutes the picturesque country of Iceland.
+In addition, this truly fantastic area itself sits beside the equally picturesque Hvita River, located in the southwest portion of the country.

-Also worthy of note is the fact that the earliest recorded reports of its activity date back to the year 1294.
+Also worthy of note remains a most fortunate fact.
+That’s the astonishing fact that the earliest recorded reports of its activity date back to the year 1294.
 However, at an uncertain time after this, another quake subsequently deactivated the site.

-But, in 1789, yet another quake reactivated it, displaying the awesome power Nature has to change the landscape.
+But, in the year 1789, yet another quake reactivated the geyser, displaying the awesome power Nature has to change the landscape.
 It also subsequently remained active until 1896 when still another earthquake deactivated it once again.